 In recent years, the property industry has been one of the pillars of the economy.
 There are several reasons for this.
 First, property industries will grow once there’s macroeconomic growth in the country (represented by the increase of per capita GDP).
 This has occurred in Indonesia and as a result, purchasing power is increasing.
 In the past decade, the Indonesian GDP has increased exponentially.
-With these figures, it is estimated that around seven million people are entering the middle class every year.
 This puts them in the position to purchase houses, apartments, and condominiums.

-Finally, it is known that Indonesia is undergoing a rapid process of urbanization.
-More than half of the Indonesian population currently lives in urban areas and the numbers are expected to increase.
+Indonesia is undergoing a rapid process of urbanization.
+More than half of the Indonesian population currently lives in urban areas.
 When this happens, the demands for new houses, apartments, etc. will continue to increase.
 For potential business investors, this serves as a hugely potential market to tap into.
 If you come to Indonesia to enter the property market.
 There will be a large market of potential buyers at your disposal.

-Indonesia was badly struck by the Covid-19 pandemic and the tourism sector is badly impacted.
-Now that we are slowly recovering to normal conditions, the tourism sector is once again in a prime position to bounce back.
+Now that Indonesia is slowly recovering to normal conditions, the tourism sector is once again in a prime position to bounce back.
 The Indonesian government is making strategic plans to revive the industry, including offering foreign investors to take on projects worth up to USD 1 billion.

 Business Permit Registration for Foreign Companies in Indonesia